aphyr/distsys-class/README.markdown

 - When a system is split into independent parts, we still want some kind of *order* for events
+- Clocks help us order things: first this, THEN that

 ### Wall Clocks

-- In theory, a process clock gives you a partial order on system events
+- In theory, the operating system clock gives you a partial order on system events
   - Caveat: NTP is probably not as good as you think
   - Caveat: Definitely not well-synced between nodes
   - Caveat: Hardware can drift
-  - Caveat: Administrators can drift
   - Caveat: By *centuries*
   - Caveat: POSIX time is not monotonic by *definition*
   - Caveat: The timescales you want to measure may not be attainable